-The student is asked to identify a relatively recent peer-reviewed research publication (labeled paper 2 in the following) in chemistry or related fields that claims to overturn previous conclusions in its field.
+The student is asked to identify a relatively recent (less than twenty years old) peer-reviewed research publication (labeled paper 2 in the following) in chemistry or related fields that claims to overturn previous conclusions in its field.
 It is usually advisable that the student also selects an earlier publication (labeled paper 1 in the following) that states the previous conclusions.
 A suitable paper 2 can often be found by reading the highlights/news/perspectives/comments sections of journals such as Science, Nature, or Chemical & Engineering News.
 The student can and should ask their thesis advisor for guidance and advice in the search for a suitable paper 2.
 A suitable paper 1 is often cited in paper 2.
 The search for a suitable paper 2 should take no longer than two weeks and conclude before July 15.
+For Part I of the qualifying exam, students cannot choose papers used previously by a student in the program.